nghiant3223/nghiant3223.github.io/_posts/2025-03-11-go-scheduler.md

 By zooming out (pressing 'S') and scrolling slightly to the right, you can observe that G10 is later replaced by another goroutine, G9, which is the next instance running the `fibonacci` function.
 This goroutine is also executed on Proc 0.
 Pay attention to the `runtime.asyncPreempt:47` in the visualization, I will explain this in a moment.

-So, from this demonstration, it can be concluded that the Go scheduler is capable of preempting goroutines that are CPU-bound.
+From the demonstration, it can be concluded that the Go scheduler is capable of preempting goroutines that are CPU-bound.
-But how is it possible because if a goroutines continuously taking up the CPU, how can the scheduler preempt it?
+But why is it possible because if a goroutines continuously taking up the CPU, how can the scheduler preempt it?
 This is a hard problem and there was a long [discussion](https://github.com/golang/go/issues/10958) on the Go issue tracker.
 The problem was not addressed until Go 1.14, where asynchronous preemption was introduced.

-In the Go runtime, there is a daemon running on a dedicated M without a P, called `sysmon` (i.e. system monitor).
+In the Go runtime, there is a daemon running on a dedicated `M` without a `P`, called `sysmon` (i.e. system monitor).
-When `sysmon` finds a goroutine that has been running for more than 10ms (as determined by the [`forcePreemptNS`](https://github.com/golang/go/blob/go1.24.0/src/runtime/proc.go#L6245-L6245) constant in Go runtime), it signals the kernel thread M by making system call `pthread_kill` to preempt the running goroutine.
+When `sysmon` finds a goroutine that has been running for more than 10ms (as determined by the [`forcePreemptNS`](https://github.com/golang/go/blob/go1.24.0/src/runtime/proc.go#L6245-L6245) constant in Go runtime), it signals the kernel thread `M` by making system call [`tgkill`](https://man7.org/linux/man-pages/man2/tkill.2.html) to preempt the running goroutine.
 Yes, you didn't read that wrong.
-According to the [Linux manual page](https://man7.org/linux/man-pages/man3/pthread_kill.3.html), `pthread_kill` is used to send a signal to a thread, not to kill a thread.
+According to the [Linux manual page](https://man7.org/linux/man-pages/man2/tkill.2.html), [`tgkill`](https://man7.org/linux/man-pages/man2/tkill.2.html) is used to send a signal to a thread, not to kill a thread.
 The signal sent is `SIGURG`, and the reason for choosing it is described [here](https://github.com/golang/go/blob/go1.24.0/src/runtime/signal_unix.go#L43-L73).

-In every kernel thread M, there is a dedicated goroutine for handling signal called `gsignal`.
-Upon receiving `SIGURG`, the execution of the program transfer to the signal handler, registered by a call to [`initsig(false)`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/proc.go#L1879-L1879) function upon kernel thread initialization.
+Upon receiving `SIGURG`, the execution of the program is transferred to the signal handler, registered by a call to [`initsig(false)`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/proc.go#L1879-L1879) function upon kernel thread initialization.
 Note that the signal handler can run concurrently with goroutines or the Go scheduler, as depicted in the figure below.
 The execution switch from main program to signal handler is triggered by the kernel<a href="https://stackoverflow.com/questions/6949025/how-are-asynchronous-signal-handlers-executed-on-linux/"><sup>N,</sup></a><a href="https://unix.stackexchange.com/questions/733013/how-is-a-signal-delivered-in-linux"><sup>N</sup></a>.